 All of our London property managers and team assistants are either qualified through the Institute of Residential Property Management (IRPM) or working towards it.
-Our Senior Property Managers are also qualified through the Royal Institute of Chartered Surveyors (RICS).
+Our Senior Property Managers are also qualified through the Royal Institution of Chartered Surveyors (RICS).

 What makes the Urang Group stand out from other property management companies?

 So here at Urang our core offering is the management of residential apartment blocks across London.
 These can range in size from a small 2 unit building, all the way up to multi-hundred unit developments.
 We manage all sizes of blocks, as well as a complete spread of building ages, from older, often listed buildings, to newly built, modern developments.